ashwinsel/Milestone-Project-2/README.md

     + #### Typography
         * The Samarkan font is representative of the Sanskrit Devnagri script therefore this font was chosen for the quiz title text.
 As this was not available on Google Fonts library, Cdnfonts has been used to import Samarkan font into style.css.
         ![samarkan][def43]
         * Google Fonts has been used to import 'SpaceMono' and  fonts into style.css.
-These have been chosen as they are readable in all font weights and have a simple and modern feel.
-These fonts also match the mandala hero images used well due to their angled edges.
+These have been chosen as they are readable in all font weights and have a playful look but are also easy to read.
+These fonts also match the style of the title font.
-        **Karma**
-        ![karma][def45]
-        **Playfair**
-        ![playfair][def44]
+        **Lugrasimo**
+        ![lugrasimo][def45]
+        **SpaceMono**
+        ![spaceMono][def44]
+        * Arial, Helvetica, sans-serif - have been used as a contingency fonts when the above fonts fail to load.
+These have been chosen due to their versatality and readability.
     + #### Imagery
         ![heroimage][def46]
-        * The chosen Hero image for backgrounds all pages is consistent with the feel of an Indian origin society due to the Mandala patterns.
-        * These images have been chosen due to their large clear space of two-thirds area of the image while flaunting a Mandala design on one-third area.
-The clear space makes all the text aganist it readable while the Mandala design adds aesthetics.
-        ![footerimage][def48]
-        * The Image chosen for footer has a skyline of Mumbai, which is the capital city of Maharashtra.
-This skyline is set on a saffron background which is consistent to the colour scheme.
+        *
         * ![favicon][def49]
 The favicon was designed using an online favicon generator.
 This has been designed with a saffron background with the initials of the organisation 'WMS'
         * All the images used are license free or been used with owners consent.
 The sources are listed in the Credits section.
         * Images used were compressed using tinyfy tool on the first instance, however, this did not suffice (as reflected in lighthouse testing) Therefore Shrink.media online tool was used to futher compress for better performance and user experience.